 Isochrones and Transport Accessibility

-Isochrones represent areas reachable from a starting point within a given time limit along a transport network.
-This functionality enables analysis of transport accessibility using pedestrian, automobile, public transport graphs, or their combination.
+Isochrones represent areas reachable from a starting point within a given time or distance limit along an iduedu.UrbanGraph transport network.
+This functionality enables analysis of transport accessibility using pedestrian, automobile, public transport, or intermodal graphs prepared by IduEdu.

 The library provides several methods for generating isochrones depending on the required level of detail and visualization.